 Every year the castle is built on the harbour in the City of Kemi in Northern Finland.
-This year was its seventeenth year of being built, its roots beginning in 1996.
+This year was its seventeenth year of being built, having been first built in 1996.
 It started as a gift from UNICEF to the children of the world – a beautiful concept.
 Each year there’s a different theme, and this year it was ‘Enchanted Forest’.
 The interiors were filled with fairytale characters, set alongside angry birds, a chapel and a small snow hotel.

-It took only just over an hour to drive to Kemi from Oulu and it took us around two hours to check out the castle.
+It took just over an hour to drive to Kemi from Oulu and around two hours to check out the castle.
 Although pictures don’t do it justice all you (you really must visit!) here are some snaps from the day: